NPF For Legislators

 Thank you for meeting with advocates from the National Psoriasis Foundation.
 We appreciate your time!
 As discussed, we hope your office will:

-• House offices can join a sign-on letter led by Representatives John Joyce (R-PA-13), and Debbie Wasserman Schultz (D-FL-25).
+House offices: Please join a sign-on letter led by Representatives John Joyce (R-PA-13), and Debbie Wasserman Schultz (D-FL-25).

-For more information on NPFs 2023 legislative asks please review our congressional leave-behind.
-In addition, please find brief summaries of each ask below.
+For more information on NPFs 2024 legislative asks, please contact Sarah Buchanan at sbuchanan@psoriasis.org.
+In addition, below are brief summaries of each ask.

 Psoriatic disease poses a significant public health burden.
 These chronic conditions include psoriasis and psoriatic arthritis, and affect over 8 million Americans.
 People living with psoriatic disease are more likely to develop co-occurring conditions such as diabetes, heart disease, depression, and anxiety.
-Unfortunately, despite treatment advances, many people living with psoriatic disease experience delays in diagnosis and have not reached remission.
+Unfortunately, despite treatment advances, many people living with psoriatic disease experience delays in diagnosis and are undertreated.

 In 2013, the Centers for Disease Control and Prevention (CDC) published a psoriatic disease public health agenda.
 In 2020, Congress created the CDC Chronic Disease Education and Awareness (CDEA) Program which enabled CDC to support work on psoriatic disease.

 While the CDEA has made progress on psoriatic disease, more needs to be done.
-To make a lasting impact and improve remission rates, the NPF encourages members of Congress to include in their fiscal year 2024 appropriations requests:
+For example, updated survey instruments present the opportunity to analyze and promulgate new data.
+The CDEA also piloted interventions that are ready to be scaled, particularly in rural communities and those underdiagnosed.
+NPF encourages members of Congress to include in their fiscal year 2025 appropriations requests:

 • $6 million for the CDC Chronic Disease Education and Awareness Program (CDEA)